Budibase/website/content/blog/updates/Workspaces.md

 With Workspaces, that changes.
 Now, you can group multiple apps, automations, and data sources together within a single workspace.
 This unlocks two of our most requested features:

 - **Shared data sources:** Multiple apps can now use the same datasource within a workspace.
-- **Reusable components:** Share components across apps in the same workspace.
+- **Copy/Paste components:** Share components across apps in the same workspace.

 A workspace is your toolkit for transforming workflows - housing everything you need to build, automate, and connect processes.